nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The setters in `Expense` class checks for null and blank.
 The `Expense` constructors also do, as they use those setters.

-The nontrivial methods in `ExpenseList` class contain some sort of exception handling.
+The `ExpenseList` class contains exception handling when attempting to edit or delete an expense that is not in the list.

 <u>Implementation Details</u>